Nut and seed butters are popular snack choices on the ketogenic (keto) diet because most nuts and seeds are naturally high in fat and micronutrients.

 1. Sacha Inchi Seed Butter

-I first learned about sacha inchi — also known as star seed — when I attended the 2019 Paleo f(x) trade show*.
+I first learned about sacha inchi — also known as star seed — when I attended the 2019 Paleo f(x) convention.

 What’s so incredible about sacha inchi is their impressive omega-6:3 ratio of 0.7:1.
 That’s right — sacha inchi has more omega-3s than omega-6s.